craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+1. There is a mistake in `mrNarrowTypesByCallExpression`:  it is flat'ing the the pre-result candidates and all the signature candidates for one pre-result to the same level.
+That is not correct - each pre-result candidate with one signature must match, but if the pre-result candidate has multiple sigs then we should accept the first one that matches and ignore the rest (of course if none match thsat's an error).

 1. Working with let (as opposed to const).

 ### Priotity: Low